AragornHorse/Xiao-An/README.md

   + become larger
   + more datasets, including c4, books, arxiv will be used for pretraining
   + will be sft for several uses, including chit-chat, writing, etc.
+  + will include pyhorse's resources as a part of dataset, to make Xiao An act like pyhorse

   + may include DPO for RLHF
 + Future
   + version 2